Style Signature: Meet Min Lee

 Usually on the other side of a menswear interview, fashion editor & writer, Min Lee, (finally) shares HER story.

 In my ongoing "Style Signature" series, I talk to menswear creatives of color about how they are making their mark.
-Thank you so much to my incredibly talented friend, Min Lee — an editor & writer focused on menswear — for sharing her OWN fashion story, for a change!
+Thank you so much to my incredibly talented friend, Min Lee — a fashion editor & writer focused on menswear — for sharing her OWN story, for a change!

 I've had the HONOR and pleasure of working with Min, fashion editor for Composure Magazine and writer for the Korean-based magazine, DISPURS, often!
 As a fellow Korean woman working in menswear — and true champion for independent fashion designers — we have (more than) a few things in common.

 With a background in scientific writing, she then began penning her love of fashion.
 Still balancing both the health and fashion worlds, Min talked to me recently about her inspiration, her unique writing history and our mutual love & respect for the craft of menswear.